CodeKing710/Repo-Installer/readme.md

 __BSMv1 can still be installed if you prefer a lower profile version of BSM, called and installed from the /old folder in the repo__

+To finalize installation, restart the shell or run `source ~/.bashrc` to reload your PATH.
+This will need done after both installation and uninstallation

 ### Usage

 Making a script of any kind is very simple.
 You can do this one of two ways.
 You can either create the file and be done like so;